Wizkiller96/WizBot/docs/custom-reactions.md

 | `.lcr` | Lists a page of global or server custom reactions \(15 reactions per page\).
 Running this command in a DM will list the global custom reactions, while running it in a server will list that server's custom reactions. | `.lcr 1` |
 | `.dcr` | Deletes a custom reaction based on the provided index.
 Running this command in a server requires the Administrator permission.
 Running this command in DM is Bot Owner only, and will delete a global custom reaction. | `.dcr 5` |

-### Now that we know the commands let's take a look at an example of adding a command with `.acr`,
+### Now that we know the commands let's take a look at an example of adding a command with `.acr`

 `.acr "Nice Weather" It sure is, %user%!`